 Reasons for Studying the Central Subway Extension

-In summer 2021, the Central Subway (Third Street Light Rail Phase 2) is expected to open.
-In addition to the underground Chinatown Station, new stations will also be located at 4th and Brannan (surface), Yerba Buena/Moscone (underground), and Union Square/Market (underground).
+In 2022, the Central Subway (Third Street Light Rail Phase 2) is expected to open.
+In addition to the underground Chinatown - Rose Pak Station, new stations will also be located at 4th and Brannan (surface), Yerba Buena/Moscone (underground), and Union Square/Market (underground).